SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS POLICY

 act quickly when a problem occurs.

 Pupils role in managing their own medical needs:

 Pupils may be competent to manage their own health needs and medicines.
-HBS will discuss individual competencies with parents and ensure the IHCP reflects
+HBS will discuss individual competencies with parents and ensure the EHCP reflects

 the pupil’s competencies for managing their own medicines and procedures.